Lightstreamer/Lightstreamer-example-Portfolio-client-dotnet/README.md

 # Lightstreamer - Portfolio Demo - .NET Client

-This project contains a very simple implementation of the *Portfolio Demo* which shows how the [Lightstreamer .NET Client API](http://www.lightstreamer.com/docs/client_dotnet_api/frames.html) can be used to implement item subscriptions in COMMAND mode with "two-level push".

 More details about COMMAND mode subscriptions and "two-level push" in section "3.2.3 COMMAND Mode" of the [General Concepts.pdf](http://www.lightstreamer.com/docs/base/General%20Concepts.pdf) documentation.